FlxAV/SWEN303-Expense-App/design_variations_and_iterations.md

 ![Updated Dashboard Wireframe](images/header-iterations.png)

-Here we applied the colour scheme to the header designs to determine which was the most appealing to a user.
+Here Elliott applied the colour scheme to the header designs to determine which was the most appealing to a user.
 ![Updated Dashboard Wireframe](images/final-header-iterations.png)

 ### Activity Page Content
 - **Design Choices:** Designs were created for the activity page, with the content on each individual group.
 What quick information should be shown to the user before they proceed to tap on the group to show all the associated expense and group information.
+Felix and Elliott iterated through a few designs.

 ![Updated Dashboard Wireframe](images/activity-bar-ideas.png)